exercism/docs/building/tracks/practice-exercises.md

 - The code should be as simple as possible.
 - Only use language features introduced by the exercise's prerequisites (and their prerequisites, and so on).
 - The tests file is shown to the student when doing in-browser coding and downloaded to the student's file system when using the CLI.
-- Exercism favours Practice Exercises being completed via Test Driven Development.
+- Exercism favors Practice Exercises being completed via Test Driven Development.
 To achieve this, all but the first test should be skipped by default.
 How this is done differs between languages.
 - The relative paths to the test file(s) must be specified in the [`.meta/config.json` file's `"files.test"` key](./#filemetaconfigjson).

 #### Example